 I always remember those sizzling summer days in my childhood.
 I always knew summer time was near is when my best friend, Morgan, and Reagan across the street came knocking on my door asking me to go swimming in their big pool or climb their beautiful tree and talk about boys and school.

 I can also remember how we play Marco and Polo, Red over Red, Hide n Go Seek, freeze tag.
 All the childhood games you can think of we did it.
 It was more fun when all the neighborhood kids did it with us.

-I remember my mom sign me up at this ballet program.
-Guess what I was only black little girl who was on the stage with my little braid with those plastic ribbons in.
-At the end of the big competition I had with my team and some other snobby team from a different town.
-There was nice handful of black parents came up to my family and I told us that I was beautiful, set great example for the black community, and best ballerina girl ever they looked at me like I was Beyonce or something.
+I remember my mom sign me up for this ballet program.
+Guess what I was the only black little girl who was on the stage with my little braid with those plastic ribbons in.
+At the end of the big competition, I had with my team and some other snobby team from a different town.
+There was a nice handful of black parents came up to my family and I told us that I was beautiful, set a great example for the black community, and best ballerina girl ever they looked at me like I was Beyonce or something.

 I know this will sound really mean in so many ways.
 When I was younger I used reserve psychology on my parents when I got in trouble about something and my little brother always gets the blame for it because of me.
 To be honest I just didn’t want to get whooping because who doesn’t want them.
 If my little brother is reading this, I am sorry.

 Update- I told my brother about me lying during our childhood and he somewhat forgives me.